 The School Improvement Team is the primary support vehicle for school systems, providing immediate, differentiated, targeted assistance to school systems.
-The Team targets Comprehensive Intervention Required (CIR) schools, and the Team includes School Improvement Support Specialists (SISS) who work collaboratively with school system leaders to draft cooperative agreements, analyze data, and determine the School Improvement Best Practice(s) that best meet the needs of school system, educators, and students.
-These leaders assess the unique needs and approaches of their school systems and build upon those strengths to support implementation of the School Improvement Best Practices through collaboratively analyzing data, strengths and opportunities for growth, a school improvement plan, observations and reflective feedback.
-The School Improvement Best Practices strategy is designed to support schools in adopting the essential components that drive professional and student growth and will continue during the 2023-2024 school year.
-LDOE has partnered with the National Institute for Excellence in Teaching (NIET) to develop, implement, and support five School Improvement Best Practices.
+The Team targets Comprehensive Intervention Required (CIR) schools, and the Team includes School Improvement Support Specialists (SISS) who work collaboratively with school system leaders to draft cooperative agreements, analyze data, and determine the School Improvement Best Practice(s) (SIBP) that best meet the needs of school system, educators, and students.
+Leaders assess the unique needs and approaches of their school systems and build upon strengths to support implementation of the SIBPs through collaboratively analyzing data, strengths and opportunities for growth, a school improvement plan, observations and reflective feedback.
+The SIBPs strategy is designed to support schools in adopting the essential components that drive professional and student growth and will continue during the 2023-2024 school year.
+LDOE has partnered with the National Institute for Excellence in Teaching (NIET) to develop, implement, and support five SIBPs.
 The five best practices are:

-- -instructional leadership team support,
+-instructional leadership team support,

 - -teacher collaboration support,

 - -teaching standards support,

 - -principal standards support, and

 - -career pipeline support.